libp2p/docs/content/concepts/circuit-relay.md

 While it's possible to simply "hard-code" a list of well-known relays into your application, this adds a point of centralization to your architecture that you may want to avoid.
 This kind of bootstrap list is also a potential point of failure if the bootstrap nodes become unavailable.

-AutoRelay is a feature (currently implemented in go-libp2p) that a peer can enable to attempt to discover relay peers using libp2p's [content routing](/concepts/content-routing/) interface.
+Autorelay is a feature (currently implemented in go-libp2p) that a peer can enable to attempt to discover relay peers using libp2p's [content routing](/concepts/content-routing/) interface.

-When AutoRelay is enabled, a peer will try to discover one or more public relays and open relayed connections.
+When Autorelay is enabled, a peer will try to discover one or more public relays and open relayed connections.
 If successful, the peer will advertise the relay addresses using libp2p's [peer routing](/concepts/peer-routing/) system.

-{{% notice "note" %}}
-Because relayed connections add overhead and consume the resources of the relay peer, go-libp2p will only try to establish relay connections if it determines that it is unreachable publicly using the [AutoNAT service](/concepts/nat/#autonat)
-{{% /notice %}}
+##### How Autorelay works

+The Autorelay service is responsible for:

+1. discovering relay nodes around the world,
+2. establishing long-lived connections to them, and
+3. advertising relay-enabled addresses for ourselves to our peers, thus making ourselves routable through delegated routing.

+When [AutoNAT service](/concepts/nat/#autonat) detects we're behind a NAT that blocks inbound connections, Autorelay jumps into action, and the following happens:

+1. We locate candidate relays by running a DHT provider search for the `/libp2p/relay` namespace.
+2. We select three results at random, and establish a long-lived connection to them (`/libp2p/circuit/relay/0.1.0` protocol).
+Support for using latency as a selection heuristic will be added soon.
+3. We enhance our local address list with our newly acquired relay-enabled multiaddrs, with format: `/ip4/1.2.3.4/tcp/4001/p2p/QmRelay/p2p-circuit`, where:
+   `1.2.3.4` is the relay's public IP address, `4001` is the libp2p port, and `QmRelay` is the peer ID of the relay.
+   Elements in the multiaddr can change based on the actual transports at use.
+4. We announce our new relay-enabled addresses to the peers we're already connected to via the `IdentifyPush` protocol.

+The last step is crucial, as it enables peers to learn our updated addresses, and in turn return them when another peer looks us up.

 [spec_relay]: https://github.com/libp2p/specs/tree/master/relay
 [definition_muiltiaddress]: /reference/glossary/#mulitaddress